3 Material accounting policies and other explanatory information

 3.3 Historical cost convention

-These standalone financial statements have been prepared on a historical cost convention except where certain financial assets and liabilities have been measured at fair value.
+These standalone financial statements have been prepared on a historical cost convention except where certain financial assets and liabilities have been measured at fair value as disclosed in the relevant accounting policy.

 3.4 Revenue recognition